Blocks 51-61 and 71 are the ones sitting between Howe and Hornby, and between Georgia and Nelson, numbered from North to South

 The Massey/Erickson’s proposal for block 61 and the downtown core

 One will eventually draw some parallels with the Le Corbusier‘s plan Voisin for Paris.
-While the cold reception of his plan had contributed to make Le Corbusier person non grata in Paris…Vancouver gave a much warmer reception to the Erickson modernist ideas!
+While the cold reception of the plan Voisin had contributed to make Le Corbusier person non grata in Paris…Vancouver gave a much warmer reception to the Erickson modernist ideas!
 [2]

 In detail, this plan, extend the government activities on block 71, reserving the block 51 to civic activities.
 Erickson was considering that: